shoui520/shoui520.github.io/docs/vn-linux.md

 !!! question "Having issues?"
 	You can set it back using `winetricks alldlls=builtin`

-Next, install quartz, dxvk and set the renderer to GDI.
+Next, install dxvk, quartz and change the renderer as the default Vulkan one doesn't play nice with videos.
 ```bash
 WINEPREFIX=~/.winevn winetricks dxvk quartz renderer=gdi
 ```